 Amount: Varies; typical awards range from $2,000 to $8,000 ($7,500 is the current maximum)

-Purpose: To support projects pertaining to the archaeology of Portugal.
+Purpose: To support projects pertaining to the archaeology of Portugal, to be conducted between July 1 of the award year and the following June 30.
 These include, but are not limited to, research projects, colloquia, symposia, publication, and travel for research or to academic meetings for the purpose of presenting papers on the archaeology of Portugal.
 AIA fellowship funds may not be used for institutional overhead, institutional administrative recovery costs, or institutional indirect costs.

 Requirements: Portuguese, American, and other international scholars are invited to apply.
 To be eligible, applicants must be members of the AIA at the time of application and until the end of the fellowship term.
 Please note that all application materials (including references and transcripts) must be received at the AIA by the November 1 deadline.